Is Trade Fair for Chinese Tea Farmers & Tea Pickers?

 Many Chinese don't have desktop computers or laptops at home.
 But everyone has a smartphone!
 Ordering things online has been on the rise in China in the past years.
 The Chinese have the convenience of ordering teas from thousands of online tea sellers.

 Through eCommerce farmers have the ability to cut out middle men and sell direct to the end-consumer.
 It's not that they stop cooperating with wholesalers, but adding more sales channels definitely reduces the risk of their business and improves their bargaining position.

 More than 99% of the tea that leaves China is mass produced bulk tea.
 Most of it is green tea, which are used as a raw ingredient for producing beverages and products.

 Most artisan tea farmers never look abroad.
-The size of the demand is many times larger than the demand of the rest of the world combined.
+The size of the domestic demand is many times larger than the rest of the world combined.
 The Chinese middle class is also more willing to pay higher prices for better tea.